creativenull/website/blog/posts/1-projects.md

 ---
 title: Hello World - Projects
-description: This post is to introduce a bunch of projects I've done during my academic years at Andrews University and Western Michigan University...
+description: This post is to introduce a bunch of projects I've done during my academic years at Andrews University and Western Michigan University.
 date: Jan 22, 2019
 permalink: /posts/2019/01/22/projects.html
 isPost: true